The Batmobile Through the Years

 Batman’s first cinematic outing in his famous car wasn’t all that.
 With limited funding, the first Batmobile was a black 1939 Cadillac convertible with the roof up.

 Arguably the first real Batmobile as we know it today.
 Built around a 1955 Lincoln Futura, the custom-built design included bubble canopies, long fins and afterburner.
 It was certainly ahead of its time with its dashboard monitor and rear camera.

 Fast forward 20 years to a new era of the Batmobile with its intimidating and powerful design, sleek and black from tip to tail.
 It was packed with gadgets and weapons including machine guns, hidden grenades and protective armour.

 When he returned, so did his car but this time with much more.
 A rotating platform meant the Batmobile could get out of any tight space by lifting off the ground and turning on the spot.
 It also introduced the Batmissile – an ejectable escape vehicle.

 Neon lights had been added to a previous Batmobile but this version included fiery orange side panels.
 It had a retro feel taking inspiration from vintage racing cars

 2005 (Batman Begins)

 Gone were the garish neon lights and bat detailing, now we had this, designed more like a military vehicle.
-There was no room for gadgets this time round except for the drivers seat shifting position, mounted guns and additional armour.
+There was no room for gadgets this time around except for the driver’s seat shifting position, mounted guns and additional armour.
 A little trivia, no one in the movie ever referred to it as the Batmobile, but as the Tumbler.

 2016 (Batman v Superman: Dawn of Justice)